 841 Washington Ave, Miami Beach, FL 33139

 This spot is a must-visit in Miami!
-Try the Bandeja Paisa here, which includes various meats, rice, eggs, avocado, beans, all on one plate.
+Try the Bandeja Paisa here, which includes various types of meat, rice, eggs, avocado, and beans, all on one plate.

 Authentic Latin American Restaurant Miami